numpy/numpy/doc/source/dev/development_environment.rst

     >end
     sys.version_info(major=3, minor=7, micro=0, releaselevel='final', serial=0)

-then you need to write a Python script that invokes the C code whose execution you want to debug.
+Next you need to write a Python script that invokes the C code whose execution you want to debug.
 For instance ``mytest.py``::

     import numpy as np